NASA Image of the Day

 "No", he said.
 "Yes", he said.
 He put his hands around her face, stepping towards her, and moved his hand around her back, pulling her gently against him, as her hands came out of her pockets, and up and around his neck.

-"You have to decide which one", she said, against his mouth, staring into his face.
+"You have to decide which one", she said, against his mouth, finally, and staring into his face, sternly.

 Spring Save